Iowa gamblers likely to bet big on March Madness - NewsBreak

 DES MOINES, Iowa — Teams from across Iowa and the nation will be hitting the hardwood as the NCAA Tournament returns this week.
 But March Madness isn’t confined to the arena, Iowans will take part in the action as the tournament is one of the biggest gambling events of the year.

 Whether at a sportsbook located in a casino or using an app, fans across the state will be betting big and small on college basketball.
-The Latest: International observers see no fraud in US vote
+SDSU women ready for NCAA Tournament and USC

 Iowa Gaming Association President and CEO Wes Ehrecke said about $233 million was wagered in the state on sports in March 2022.
 While that covers all sports, college basketball was the big driver of that figure.